-Consequently, in order to guarantee that both ADC conversions have finished, the software pool the state of both ADC DR lines three times after each reset, which takes it 25.2 μ s.
-The software considers their state only the third time, if one of both are inactive, it sends the DA signal to reset both ADCs and starting the cycle again (there is no coincidence).
-Otherwise, if both DR lines are active, a coincidence has been detected and the data is then stored before reseting both ADCs.
+Consequently, in order to guarantee that both ADC conversions have finished, the software pools the state of both ADC DR lines three times after each reset, which takes it $25.2 \,\mu$ s.
+The software considers their state only the third time; if one or both are inactive, it sends the DA signal to reset both ADCs and start the cycle again (there is no coincidence).
+Otherwise, if both DR lines are active, a coincidence has been detected and the data are then stored before resetting both ADCs.
 This process is repeated over and over again.

-10 5 SAS experimental validation.
+5 SAS experimental validation

-To validate the SAS reliability and proper functioning, several data acquisition experiments with the muon telescope MD1 (see Sect.
+To validate the SAS reliability and proper functioning, several data acquisition experiments with the MD1 muon telescope (see Sect.
 2.1) were performed.
-Both, hardware and software coincidence configurations were simultaneously tested and their results were compared.
+Both, hardware and software coincidence configurations, were simultaneously tested and their results were compared.

-Figure 13 shows the experimental setup operating in hardware (blue background block) and software coincidence (red background block) simultaneously.
-In hardware coincidence, the SAS is used to store data, so it does not work as a coincidence detector module and that is the reason why its software has been slightly simplified; it waits for the activation of both DR signals to read and store data, and then resets the ADCs.
+Figure 13 shows the experimental set-up operating in hardware (blue background block) and software coincidence (red background block) simultaneously.
+In hardware coincidence, the SAS is used to store data, so it does not work as a coincidence detector module, and that is the reason why its software has been slightly simplified; it waits for the activation of both DR signals to read and store data, and then resets the ADCs.

-The software coincidence block shows how, this configuration, is significantly simpler than the one based on hardware coincidence, saving three modules: two SCAs and one coincidence detector module (yellow modules in Fig. 13).
+The software coincidence block shows how this configuration is significantly simpler than the one based on hardware coincidence, saving three modules: two SCAs and one coincidence detector module (yellow modules in Fig. 13).
 Moreover, the SAS has the capability of storing and transferring data to a PC, avoiding the use of an interface module.
-From an economical point of view, the total cost of those four NIM modules is well above 6000 € (only one SCA module costs more than 1600 €) and the SAS implementation components have cost less than 150 €.
-So, we can say that the SAS, working in software coincidence, reduces the value of the laboratory equipment replaced by a factor of 40.
+From an economical point of view, the total cost of those four NIM modules is well above EUR 6000 (only one SCA module costs more than EUR 1600), and the SAS implementation components have a cost of less than EUR 150.
+So, we can say that the SAS, working in software coincidence, reduces the costs of the laboratory equipment replaced by a factor of 40.